ThisIsJorgeLima/ThisIsJorgeLima.github.io/projects.md

 <span class="fa fa-heart about-icon"></span>
 My wife and I have one child.
 I enjoy cooking recipies from
   <a href="https://www.chefsteps.com/"><strong>ChefSteps</strong></a>,
-<strong>travelling</strong> at any given (and non-given) moment, a true film buff, and imagery enthusiast.
+<strong>travelling</strong> at any given moment, a true film buff, and imagery enthusiast.
 </p>

 <p class="about-text">